Monodromy of Rank 2 Parabolic Hitchin Systems: Topological invariants for moduli of rank 2 parabolic -Higgs bundles

 \begin{prop} Let $X$ be a smooth Riemann surface of genus $g$ and let $D$ be a reduced effective divisor of $s$ many points on $X$.
 The minimum number of connected components of the moduli space of parabolic $\text{GL}\left( 2,\mathbb{R} \right)$-Higgs bundles ${{\mathsf{\mathcal{M}}}_{par}}\left( \text{GL}\left( 2,\mathbb{R} \right) \right)$ is $2^s(2^{2g+s-1}-1)+2^{s}\cdot (g-1+\frac{s}{2})+2^{2g+s-1}$. \end{prop}

-\begin{rem} In view of Remark \ref{250}, considering the moduli space of $L$-twisted parabolic $\text{GL}\left( 2,\mathbb{R} \right)$-Higgs bundles with $L\cong (K(D))^2$ and the parabolic Cayley correspondence, then the above proposition implies the number of connected components of the moduli space of parabolic maximal $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles as was computed in \cite{KSZ}. \end{rem}
+\begin{rem} In view of Remark \ref{250}, considering the moduli space of $L$-twisted parabolic $\text{GL}\left( 2,\mathbb{R} \right)$-Higgs bundles with $L\cong (K(D))^2$ and the parabolic Cayley correspondence, then the above proposition implies the number of connected components of the moduli space of parabolic maximal $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles as was computed in Theorem 7.9 of \cite{KSZ}.
+Note that in this case, since $L\cong (K(D))^2$ one has that $0\leq par\text{deg}(N) \leq 2g-2+s$; then the contribution to the number of disjoint subspaces from Cases (1) and (2)b above is the same, while one has a total of $2^{s}\cdot (2g-2+s)$ disjoint subspaces from (2)a. \end{rem}